He Said-She Said: Involvement with Married People

-Since they (the couple) are no longer two but one, let no one separate them, for God has joined them together (Matt.
-19:6).
+Since they (the couple) are no longer two but one, let no one separate them, for God has joined them together (Matthew 19:6).

-I tell you this, a man who divorces his wife and marries another commits adultery—unless his wife has been unfaithful (Matt.
-19:9).
+I tell you this, a man who divorces his wife and marries another commits adultery—unless his wife has been unfaithful (Matthew 19:9).

 Most of us are familiar with these passages, heard numerous teachings on each and should be well versed in them and their meaning; however, some of us still struggle with accepting them as God’s direct command for our lives.

 If you read these verses and immediately think, “Yes, but …” and try to insert a reason why it does not apply in your situation, you probably haven’t fully accepted them as the truth and better go back and look at them again.

 It’s been said, “Love is blind,” however I believe it is more precise to say, “The desire for love can be blinding.”
 Whenever we focus on something or somebody above all else, including God and the voice of the Holy Spirit, we become blind to him, his Word, wise counsel and to common sense.